sonypiorek/slack-chief-steve/README.md

 # claude-code-bridge (Steve)

 A Slack bot that gives Claude Code a two-way control channel from Slack.
-Tag `@Steve` in a configured channel and Claude works in that channel's repo, committing straight to `main` and replying in the thread.
+Tag `@Steve` in a configured channel and Claude works in that channel's repo and replying in the thread.

 ## What it does